ideos/gloe/docs/source/theory.md

 ```

 A transformer must have an atomic and well-defined responsibility.
-As we will see later, implement a Transformer is a ridiculously easy task, so have many of them is not a problem.
-Keep it simple, make it easier to understand, document and test!
+As we will see later, implementing a Transformer is an exceptionally straightforward task, so having many of them is not problematic.
+Keep it simple, hence making it easier to understand, document, and test!

 ## Lightness

-Gloe is a lightweight library, it is not a development environment nor an engine and nor even a heavy framework.
-It was built much more on top of **strong concepts** than an exhausting amount of code.
+Gloe is a lightweight library, it is not a development environment, an engine, or even a heavy framework; instead, it was built more on the basis of **strong concepts** than on an exhaustive amount of code.

 Its dependencies are only other python libraries, nothing external is required.

 ## Type-safety

 Gloe was implemented to be completely type-safe.
-It means, when using Gloe, you must provide all the type hints of the created transformers, which can be summed up in its incoming and outcome types.
+This means that when using Gloe, you must provide all the necessary type hints of the created transformers, which can be summed up in its incoming and outcome types.
 Using these definitions, Gloe can warn about a malformed graph right away in the IDE and make precise inferring of extremely complex types.

-For example, consider the bellow Transformer:
+For example, consider the below Transformer:

 ``` text
 (type A) -> [MyTransformer] -> (type B)